‘SI Swimsuit’ Wishes Winnie Harlow Happy Birthday With Raunchy Throwback Video In Which She Bares All

 “Many many kisses for you gorgeous and pretty lady,” yet another adoring fan chimed in.

 Winnie celebrated her 25th by heading down to Miami with some friends for the weekend.
-The birthday festivities included a night club, yacht ride, and dinner parties, and the model documented it all on her Instagram page.
+The birthday festivities included a night club, yacht ride and dinner parties, and the model documented it all on her Instagram page.

-In one photo, the brunette beauty stuns in a gold, shiny bikini while posing aboard a yacht.
-The bikini barely covers the model’s body, exposing long stretches of skin and flawless curves.
-As the wind blows back her long hair, she secures it behind her and shoots a sultry gaze towards the photographer, complete with pink pouty lips.
+In one photo, the brunette beauty stunned in a gold, shiny bikini while posing aboard a yacht.
+The bikini barely covered the model’s body, exposing long stretches of skin and flawless curves.
+As the wind blew back her long hair, she secured it behind her and shot a sultry gaze toward the photographer, complete with pink pouty lips.

 Winnie left a caption on the photo thanking her followers for their birthday wishes and love.